-Policies from Labour's hypothetical manifesto are popular with Labour to Conservative switchers.
+Policies from Labour's hypothetical manifesto are popular with Conservative to Labour switchers.
 Top of the list is measures to clamp down on anti-social behaviour, which is popular both with this swing group as well as the wider public.